run2bizdocs/documentation/en-us/docs/4biz-helium/processes/tickets/configuration/approve-request-via-email.md

 Procedure
 -------------

-1. Access the functionality through the main menu Workflow \> Flow Design;
+1. Access the functionality through the main menu Tracker \> Flow Design;

 2. Select the request approval flow and click on "Edit";